sschwartzman/newrelic-insights-log-reader/README.md

 1. Download the latest version of the agent: https://github.com/sschwartzman/guybrush/archive/master.zip
 2. Unzip on the server server that you want to monitor
-3. Configure `config.json`
+3. Configure `config/config.json`
+  * Start by copying config.json.template OR your pre-built config.json to `config/config.json`.
   * [Click here for config.json config details](#configjson)
-  * If you have a pre-built config.json file:
-    * Backup the original config.json.
-    * Overwrite config.json with your pre-built version.
 4. Start agent using either the node command-line, or a wrapper package like [forever](https://github.com/nodejitsu/forever)
   * `nohup node /path/to/guybrush.js > /path/to/guybrush.log 2>&1 &`
   * Directions for usage with [forever](https://github.com/nodejitsu/forever) coming soon...